-Gastric Sleeve Operation
+Gastric Sleeve Operation in Mexico

 The vertical gastrectomy in gastric sleeve (also known as gastric sleeve or gastrectomy in sleeve) operations is a relatively new procedure that produces weight reduction by diminishing the amount of food that can be eaten in one sitting.
 In a gastric sleeve operation, approximately 80% of the stomach is removed, thereby considerably reducing the capacity to store food.
 In other words, this is a type of restrictive obesity surgery.

 The gastric sleeve operation was originally designed for super-obese patients or for patients who presented high surgical risks, with the intention of realizing a potential second obesity surgery in the future.
 However, patients most patients initially lost enough weight and were content with the results and did not need a second operation.